Timing and Frequency of Fertilizer Application

 The maximum rate of fertilizer that can be applied at one application depends on the salinity threshold that the crop can tolerate.

-Therefore, split fertilizer applications help to avoid salt damages to the crop and improves germination rate.
-Applying smaller amounts of fertilizers at shorter intervals reduce salt stress.
+Therefore, split fertilizer applications help to avoid salt damages to the crop and improve germination rate.
+Applying smaller amounts of fertilizers at shorter intervals reduce salt stress and also losses by leaching and this is exactly what the software suggests.

 Soil type affects the timing and frequency of fertilizer application.
 Two major soil properties determine the frequency and timing of application: